 Third Party Service Providers working on our behalf

-We may pass your information to our third-party service providers, agents’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to our franchise partners, to process donations and send you mailings), or to support with monitoring and evaluation of our services.
+We may pass your information to our third-party service providers, agents’ subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf (for example to our franchise partners, to process donations and send you emails), or to support with monitoring and evaluation of our services.
 When we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own direct marketing purposes.
-Please be reassured that we will not release your information to third parties beyond FoodCycle for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.
+Please be reassured that we will not release your information to third parties beyond FoodCycle unless you have requested us to do so, or we are required to do so by law, for example, by a court order or for the purposes of prevention of fraud or other crime.

-Third party organisations we currently work with are Just Giving, Give WP, Charities Aid Foundation, Benevity, BT MyDonate, Charities Trust, Stripe, Dot Digital, Paypal, Apple Pay, Text Local and Eventbrite.
+Third party organisations we currently work with are Apple Pay, Benevity, BT MyDonate, Charities Aid Foundation, Charities Trust, Dot Digital, Eventbrite, Findock, Give WP, Just Giving, Paypal, Stripe, Text Local, WordPress.
 These organisations will have their own data protection and privacy policies.

-When you are using our secure online donation pages, your donation is processed by a third-party payment processor (Stripe, Paypal or Apple Pay), who specialises in the secure online capture and processing of credit/debit card transactions.
+When making a donation, purchasing an event ticket or buying a product from us, we do not collect or store your card or bank details.
+We have a secure online system so that any payments are processed by a third-party payment processor (Stripe, Paypal or Apple Pay), who specialise in the secure online capture and processing of online transactions.
 If you have any questions regarding secure transactions, please contact us.

-We will not contact you for marketing purposes by email, phone or text message unless you have given prior consent.
-We will not contact you for marketing purposes by post if you have indicated that you do not wish to be contacted.
+We will not contact you for marketing purposes by email, phone, post or text message unless you have given prior consent.

-You can unsubscribe from our emails at any time through the unsubscribe link at the end of all our emails, and stop seeing any social media advertising through settings on those sites.
+You can unsubscribe from our emails at any time through the unsubscribe link at the end of all our emails.
+If you want to stop seeing any social media advertising from FoodCycle you can adjust your settings on the specific social media site (e.g. Facebook, Tik Tok, Instagram etc)

 How you can access and update your information